 Family reunification procedure

 Family reunification can be requested within 5 years from the moment the main applicant arrives in Switzerland or from the birth of the child.
 For children above the age of 12, it should be requested within 12 months of arrival (art.
 47 LEI).
-A long-term visa must be sometimes requested at the Swiss consulate of the applicant’s country of residence allowing the family members to enter Switzerland and wait for the permit to be prepared.
-From 2019, the law requires all B permit holders to be able to speak the language of their canton (A1 level or higher depending on the canton) when renewing their permit (art.
+A long-term visa must sometimes be requested at the Swiss consulate of the applicant’s country of residence allowing the family members to enter Switzerland and wait for the permit to be prepared.
+As of 2019, the law requires all B permit holders to be able to speak the language of their canton (A1 level or higher depending on the canton) when renewing their permit (art.
 58a al. 3).
 The language certificate will have to be provided as part of the renewal documents.

 Remaining after studies